aminraay/win-partitions/README.md

 # win-partitions

-A Rust crate to get windows partitions information using Windows API.
+A Rust crate to get windows partitions list and their information using Windows API.

-# Examples
+# Example

 ```rust
 use win_partitions::windows_partition::get_partitions;